Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Why is This Important

-I believe Assaf's code has been vital to any Python programmer studying Algorithm X. As you can see, my `AlgorithmXSolver` has been heavily influenced by Assaf's code, but I have intentionally left out the ability to preselect actions as Assaf has done above.
-Although Assaf's technique is elegant, I have chosen to limit actions as a standard process across all puzzles.
+I believe Assaf's code has been vital to me and other Python programmers studying Algorithm X. My `AlgorithmXSolver` has been heavily influenced by Assaf, but I have intentionally left out the ability to preselect actions as Assaf has done above.
+Although Assaf's technique is elegant, I have chosen to limit actions as a standard process across all solutions.
+I want to point this out for anyone that might be familiar with Assaf's solver and wonder why <u>it is not possible<\u> to preselect actions with the `AlgorithmXSolver` provided in this playgroudn.